 Aleksanterinkatu Christmas Street is a nice place to have a slow walk, do some shopping and eat in cosy restaurants.
 Stockmann is a big department store whose windows will be decorated with a Christmas theme.

-The Christmas Street will open on Nov 25th.
+The Christmas Street opened on Nov 25th.

 Skating in the Center